Bayern without the "boss" and with Musiala's emotions

 PSG versus Bayern - there is currently no bigger football duel in Europe.
 In the 50th game of the season, however, the Munich team are faced with a handicap.
 A Kompany assistant has to be the boss.

 The Munich treble chasers, bursting with strength and self-confidence and led by the magical Jamal Musiala, would have loved to do without this incalculable exceptional situation.
-A test of strength against defending champions Paris Saint-Germain, led by world footballer Ousmane Dembélé, is the biggest possible test in the Champions League as the season draws to a close.
+A test of strength with defending champions Paris Saint-Germain and world footballer Ousmane Dembélé is the biggest possible test in the Champions League in the final sprint of the season anyway.
 Especially in the semi-final and particularly away at the heated Parc des Princes.

 Vincent Kompany is suspended for Tuesday's first leg after picking up a third yellow card.
 A handicap that could have serious consequences on the way to the final in Budapest on May 30.